FEDERAL, STATE and LOCAL LINKS:

 To our dear Coalition Members:

-At this time, we acknowledge those who have provided strength, sustenance and light for our group and others during these challenging months and past year.
+At this time, we acknowledge those who have provided strength, sustenance and light for our group and others during these challenging and uncertain Covid times.

 First and foremost, we are grateful to our Spiritual Leader Rabbi James, for bringing perspective, hope, an open heart and a ready smile into our lives during these wobbly weeks and months.
 We thank our wonderful Coalition Board, its religious and finance wizards and the Committees that keep us enlightened and informed, and bring us forward as a participant member of our community.

 Our Speaker Series, masterfully chaired by Coalition member Lois Schein and generously underwritten by the Rene Bloch Foundation, continues to provide speakers and address issues that are challenging and consequential, intriguing and bold.
-Our reinvigorated Interfaith committee, helmed by Carolyn Setlow and Ilene Leff, and now a member of the newly-formed WCOC (Washington Council of Congregations) has been actively organizing food, blood and other community support initiatives this past year with the collaborative group both in Washington and neighboring communities.
+Our reinvigorated Interfaith Committee, now our Community Social Action Committee and helmed by Carolyn Setlow and Ilene Leff, is a member of the newly-formed WCOC (Washington Council of Congregations).
+The collaborative group has been actively organizing food, blood and other community support initiatives this past year in the town of Washington and the neighboring New Milford and Warren communities.

 We acknowledge our conscientious and dedicated membership who have risen to the occasion during this crisis in so many ways, as they have struggled to keep themselves and loved ones healthy and well.
 And we appreciate and recognize the can-do and enthusiastic support of members of our administrative staff.